 What happens if a mediation agreement breaks down?

 A certificate is issued only if the parties don’t come to an agreement and the dispute remains unresolved.

 What if I made an agreement at mediation and have since changed my mind or am no longer satisfied with the agreement?

 The VSBC cannot set aside, rewrite or enforce an agreement that has been reached at mediation.

 There are, however, steps you can take.
-If you want to challenge or enforce an agreement, it might be appropriate for you to apply to the VCAT.
-Before doing so, you might want to consider getting legal advice.
+If you want to challenge or enforce an agreement, it might be appropriate for you to apply to VCAT.
+Before doing so, you might want to consider getting legal or other professional advice.

 Other forms of dispute resolution

 A facilitated meeting is an alternative form of dispute resolution that the VSBC can use when a mediation isn’t suitable or appropriate.
 An example is when there are several parties involved in a dispute with the one organisation.